-CONS: Ink use can increase running costs, slower to print black text pages than a lase printer.
+- Slower to print black text pages than a laser printer

 Inkjet printers are great all-rounders, able to handle documents, letters or recipe print-outs, as well as print photos – and, on the whole, do a much better job with the latter than a laser printer.

 Consumer inkjets are usually quite small, so they don't take up much space in your study or spare room, and they're usually quiet, too.

 Inkjets are cheaper to buy than laser printers, but running costs can be higher.
 This is because of the ink they use during cleaning cycles, meaning it isn't actually used to print.
 With inefficient inkjets, costs per printed page can be much higher than with laser printers.

 See the best inkjet printers to suit all budgets in our in-depth guide.

 - Superb at printing black-text documents

 - Fast printing speeds